milvus-io/milvus-docs/site/en/userGuide/manage_collections.md

 - [Check Collection Information](check_collection.md): Check the basic information of a collection in Milvus including its name, number of entities, and more.

-- [Drop a Collection](drop_collection.md): Caution is needed as the delete operation irreversibly the collection and all data within it.
+- [Drop a Collection](drop_collection.md): Caution is needed as the delete operation irreversibly drops the collection and all data within it.

-- [Manage Collection Alias}(collection_alias.md): Milvus supports specifying a unique alias for a collection.
+- [Manage Collection Alias](collection_alias.md): Milvus supports specifying a unique alias for a collection.

 - [Load Collection](load_collection.md): Load the collection to memory before a search or a query.
 Milvus 2.1 now supports loading a collection as multiple replicas.